-In H1FY25, APL acquired three power plants for a combined capacity of 2,300 MW including Moxie Power Generation Limited (erstwhile Coastal Energen Private Limited (CEPL)), Korba Power Limited (erstwhile Lanco Amarkantak Private Limited (LAPL)) and Dahanu, respectively, for an enterprise value of ₹3,445 crore, ₹4,101 crore and ₹815 crore, respectively, leading to a combined operational capacity of 17.55 GW.
-The acquisitions were funded by term loan of ₹1,800 crore for LAPL and rest from internal accruals.
-Of the operational capacity, APL has tied-up 83% as on September 30, 2024 of its gross power generation capacity with diverse set of off-takers.
-For the company's under construction capacity, the company has secured PPAs for 2.92 GW assuring revenue visibility.
+In H1FY25, APL acquired three power plants for a combined capacity of 2,300 MW including Moxie Power Generation Limited (erstwhile Coastal Energen Private Limited [CEPL]), Korba Power Limited (erstwhile Lanco Amarkantak Private Limited [LAPL]) and Dahanu, respectively, for an enterprise value of ₹3,445 crore, ₹4,101 crore, and ₹815 crore, respectively, leading to a combined operational capacity of 17.55 GW.
+The acquisitions were funded by term loan of ₹1,800 crore for LAPL and balance from internal accruals.
+Of the operational capacity, APL has tied-up 87% as on December 31, 2024, of its gross power generation capacity with diverse set of off-takers.
+For the company's under-construction capacity, the company has secured PPAs for 2.92 GW assuring revenue visibility.
 None of the counterparties hold over 25% share in the overall power sale mix.

-Sustained availability of domestic coal under all fuel supply agreements (FSAs)
+Sustained availability of domestic coal under all FSAs

-APL has total domestic coal linkage for ~88% as on September 30, 2024, of its domestic coal requirement through long term/medium term FSAs.
-Historically, there had been lower-than-committed supply of domestic coal by CIL under these FSAs due to mine related or logistics related issues, which resulted in reliance on costlier imported coal.
+APL has total domestic coal linkage for ~91% as on December 31, 2024, of its domestic coal requirement through long-term/medium-term fuel supply agreements (FSAs).
+Historically, there had been lower-than-committed supply of domestic coal by CIL under these FSAs due to mine related or logistics-related issues, which resulted in reliance on costlier imported coal.
 In the last 2-3 years, there has been significant improvement in domestic coal supplies by CIL to APL improving fuel security.
-The company has tied-up for domestic coal supply under SHAKTI policy for short/medium term PPAs. the company is also developing captive mines namely Gondkhari and Dhirauli which will have a peak combined capacity of 8.5 metric tonne per annum (MMTPA).
+The company has tied-up for domestic coal supply under SHAKTI policy for short/medium-term PPAs. the company is also developing captive mines, Gondkhari and Dhirauli, which will have a peak combined capacity of 8.5 metric tonne per annum (MMTPA).
 The company plans to obtain fuel from prospective mines assuring fuel supply.